MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-1-Business-process-flow.md

 2. Navigate to the **Leads** section and click **+New** to create a new lead.
 You can enter any information you like in the Contact section of the form.

 4. Open the **Qualify** stage of the Lead to Opportunity Sales Process business process flow.
-Enter *$800,000* for Budget Amount.
+Enter *$800,000* for Estimated Budget.

 12. The Business Process Flow should have 4 stages: **Qualify**, **Develop**, **Propose**, and **Close**.
 The Confirm Interest stage will not be part of the process if the Budget Amount is less than $1,000,000.